KhurbiiO/VDL-RoboCup-Visualiser/README.md

 # VDL-RoboCup-Visualizer 🤖
 The match visualization tool for VDL robocup football match held.

-## Prerequisites

-Before you begin, ensure you have the following installed on your system:
-- Java Development Kit (JDK), version 11 or newer.

 ## Installing Maven

 Maven is a build automation tool used primarily for Java projects.
+This application was created using this tool thus it needs to be installed for the compilation process.
 The installation instructions vary depending on your operating system:

 ### Windows